xfroggy/scheduling-companion/README.md

 1. Full working test example: use sample sequence #3714 operating on 16th or #542 operating on 2nd.
 2. Test working sequence but operating date not found: use sequence 3714 operating on 15th.

+Design is for mobile layout as app will be for use exclusively on mobile devices.

 ## Deployment

-Click to view working version at: https://schedule-companion.netlify.app/
+Click to view current deployed version at: https://schedule-companion.netlify.app/

 ## Front end Built With